RepoLaunch: Automating Build and Management of Code Repositories across Languages and Platforms: Conclusion and Future Directions

-This work introduces RepoLaunch, the first agent that automatically builds and tests code repositories generalized to any programming languages and any operating systems.
-We use RepoLaunch to create SWE-bench-Live / MultiLang and Windows datasets to demontrate its application in automating SWE dataset creation to benchmark and train coding LLMs and agents.
-RepoLaunch significantly surpasses baselines in build and test success rate.
-RepoLaunch has been made open-source as a SWE tool for the community.
-It is gratifying to note that, as of this writing, the GLM-5 base model \citep{zeng2026glm} has already employed RepoLaunch for agentic training.
+This work introduces RepoLaunch, the first agent that automatically builds and manages code repositories generalized across programming languages and platforms, surpassing baselines in build and test success rate.
+We use RepoLaunch to create SWE-bench-Live / MultiLang and Windows datasets to demonstrate its application in automating SWE dataset creation for agentic benchmarking and training.
+RepoLaunch has been made an open-source tool for the community.

+RepoLaunch offers dedicated failure pattern analysis and has exposed interfaces for additional agentic tool integration and agent trajectory collection, guiding future improvements on this problem such as experience learning -- integrating database retrieval tool to build agent memory and training LM to learn from launch results with rejection-based fine-tuning / reinforcement learning.